macthecadillac/vimdo/README.md

 `VimDoCloseFloat`: Close the floating window with the provided window ID.
 `VimDoCloseFloat {#}` where `#` is the window ID listed by `VimDoFloats`.

+`VimDoBang`: `VimDoBang {cmd}` where `cmd` is a shell command.
+This is an asynchronous version of the usual vim bang command.
+This follows the global configuration.

 ## Configuration

 Configurations can be global or local.
 Global configurations reside in your